-This story was published on 9 April 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 9 April 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 One thing was clear from the very first Small Business Fair held in Perth on 5 February: Australians are agile innovators, driven to put their great ideas to work.